More specific information can be found on the programme webpages. Applications for 2022-2023 are possible from the beginning of October.

 Step 4: Hand in all required documents

-If we need certified copies of documents (such as a diploma or an English proficiency test result), please bring or send these by post to the Student Desk before 31 August:
+If we need certified copies of documents (such as a diploma or an English proficiency test result), please hand these in at the Student Desk (Main Building, ground floor).
+Alternatively you can send them by post to the Student Desk before 31 August:

 De Boelelaan 1105